twils0/react-virtual-draggable-grid/README.md

 # react-virtual-draggable-grid

 react-virtual-draggable-grid is a heavily customizable, virtual, and draggable grid component.
 RVDG was inspired by the structure of react-motion, though it runs on pure CSS (inline styles) under the hood.
+In addition, it's only about 9 KB, when gzipped.

 RVDG generally has no issue handling thousands of components.
 Tens of thousands of components may cause performance issues.
 Please visit the [Performance](#performance) section for optimization tips.